 Fabulously Festive Horror Stories and a Little Elf & Safety

-The Christmas season is finally upon us.
-So for a bit of celebratory cheer, and with thanks to many Twitter confessions from office Christmas party-goers around the UK, we have compiled a set of doozies that show what happens when ‘Sensible HR Guidance For An Ideal World’ is forced to make way for festive workplace shenanigans.
+The Christmas season is upon us!
+Here’s some celebratory cheer, with thanks to many Twitter confessions from office Christmas partygoers around the UK.
+Enjoy these examples of when sensible HR guidance has made way for festive workplace shenanigans …

 Professional Relationships